Angella Alexander

 Executive Chairman

 Mr. Donald Lang is Executive Chairman of the Company.
 Prior to May of 2008, Mr. Lang was Vice Chairman and CEO and, prior to May of 2005, President and CEO.
 He has held positions of progressive responsibility in the Company and its subsidiaries since 1982, including President of the Company’s then largest division, CCL Custom Manufacturing, Inc., based in Chicago.
-Mr. Lang holds a business graduate degree (HBA) from the Richard Ivey School of Business of the University of Western Ontario.
-Mr. Lang is also a member of the board of AGF Management Ltd., CCC Group, formerly known as Canada Colors and Chemicals Limited, and a member of the boards of a private company and a non-profit organization.
-Mr. Lang brings to the board his intimate knowledge of the Company, including its key people, customers and markets.
+Mr. Lang holds a business graduate degree (HBA) from the Ivey Business School and an honorary Doctor of Laws (LL.D) degree, both from the University of Western Ontario.
+Mr. Lang is also a member of the board of CCC Group, formerly known as Canada Colors and Chemicals Limited and recently retired as a board member of Sunnybrook Health Sciences Centre.
+Mr. Lang brings to the Board his intimate knowledge of the Company, including its key people, customers and markets.

 Erin M. Lang